toma95s/AsikaHabibPortfolio/README.md

 # Asika Habib's Portfolio

 This website is to inform employers of Asika Habib's projects.
 The sections are split by projects, contact, and a paragraph introduction of the candidate.
-This website is intended to showcase her skillset with HTML and advanced CSS.
+This website is intended to showcase her skillset with HTML and advanced CSS. <br>

 This portfolio is to also show the gradual improvement she achieved.
-The purpose is to allow prospective employers to click on each image and be taken to the repositories created for practice and experience.
+The purpose is to allow prospective employers to click on each image and be taken to the repositories created for practice and experience. <br>

 <img width="80" alt = DeployedLink src =https://img.shields.io/badge/-Deployed%20Link-purple> https://toma95s.github.io/AsikaHabibPortfolio/